The world has a funny way of throwing tough curve balls at us.

 Worrying won't reduce tomorrow’s troubles, it will only take away from today’s peace and your potential for happiness.
 Put a rubber band on your wrist to remind you to catch yourself worrying and change your thinking pattern.

 You will never become what you need to be if you always stay exactly who you are.
 Life will change whether you want it to or not, but growing along with it is optional.

 83. Lose yourself in the things you love.

 When you lose yourself in something that you love, you will find yourself there too.
 If you have a passion for something, pursue it.

 84. Pick the lesser of two evils.

-Your perspective tends to gets skewed when you're depressed.
+Your perspective tends to get skewed when you're depressed.
 You may lose sight of the things that are good for you.
 When you are getting over a tough time, you may feel as if you're choosing between something that's bad and something that's worse.
 Always choose the slightly better option.

-Sing in the shower, your car, or anywhere.
+Sing in the shower, in your car, or anywhere.
 You will feel better — whether you get a record deal or not.

 86. Eat your beans.